danirus/django-tagging/README.rst

 django-tagging
 ==============

 This is a generic tagging application for django projects.
 It's a fork of `brosner's one <https://github.com/brosner/django-tagging>`_ that adds Python 3 compatibility.
-Without sweetener.

-Tested under:
+Does not contain sweeteners.
+Tests passed under:

 * Python 3.2 and django 1.5.1
 * Python 2.7 and django 1.5.1